Profile

 Oracle, Workday & Adobe Platforms

-JavaScript leads the frontend layer with Web Components, HTML, CSS, React, and Angular surfacing where Salesforce Lightning, Fiori, and ServiceNow portals expose interfaces.
-SQL underpins the relational layer with Oracle Database, SQL Server, PostgreSQL, and MySQL handling persistence, while MongoDB and Elasticsearch sit beside for search and document storage.
-Azure leads cloud hosting alongside AWS and GCP, with Lambda, S3, and IAM for serverless and identity.
-Java with Spring Boot and C# with .NET ASP.NET Core appear where custom backend extensions sit alongside platform code.
-Azure DevOps, Jenkins, and GitHub Actions automate platform releases, and Power BI plus Tableau cover BI dashboarding.
+JavaScript is the foundation of the frontend, and Web Components, HTML, CSS, React, and Angular come in when Salesforce Lightning, Fiori, and ServiceNow portals show their screens to users.
+SQL is the foundation of the relational databases, and Oracle Database, SQL Server, PostgreSQL, and MySQL store the data.
+MongoDB and Elasticsearch are used alongside them for search and storing documents.
+Cloud platforms (Azure, AWS, and GCP) handle the hosting, and Lambda, S3, and IAM cover small pieces of code that run without a server, file storage, and controlling who can log in.
+Java with Spring Boot and C# with .NET ASP.NET Core show up when custom backend code is added next to the platform's own code.
+Azure DevOps, Jenkins, and GitHub Actions automate the platform's releases.
+Power BI and Tableau build the business reporting dashboards.

 Web Frontend